2014 Men's World Junior Squash Championships

 The 2014 Men's World Junior Squash Championships is the men's edition of the 2014 World Junior Squash Championships, which serves as the individual world Junior championship for squash players.
 The event took place in Windhoek in Namibia from 10 to 15 August 2014.
-Diego Elias won his first World Junior Open title, defeating Omar El Atmas in the final.
+Diego Elías won his first World Junior Open title, defeating Omar El Atmas in the final.